lzhuor/net-promoter-score-collector/README.md

 # net-promoter-score-collector

-This is a [NPS](https://www.medallia.com/net-promoter-score/) collector made by John to replicate the same feature built by [Zendesk](https://support.zendesk.com/hc/en-us/articles/203755166-Creating-and-sending-a-Net-Promoter-Score-survey-to-measure-customer-loyalty) whom requires a commercial license and is expenseive.
+This is a [NPS](https://www.medallia.com/net-promoter-score/) collector.

-This project is built with [Spring Boot Data JPA](https://spring.io/guides/gs/accessing-data-mongodb/) and Spring Boot Starter to serve static assets (survey site) and Object Mapping MongoDb objects.
-Front-end dashboard is still under development with Vue.js.
+This project is built with [Spring Data](https://spring.io/guides/gs/accessing-data-mongodb/) and Spring Boot to serve static assets (survey site) and Object Mapping MongoDb objects.

 With the power of Spring Boot starter, you can boost this app in a minute by following: